KannonZenetism/zenetism-field-physics/structural-forensics/systemic-analysis/sovereignty-displacement.md

 1. **Biological retreat** — the individual exits Technē and becomes excluded from the mediated world.
 2. **Synthetic enclosure** — the individual enters Technē as profile, substrate, managed node, or upgrade object.
-3. **Blob-consciousness** — the individual dissolves into undifferentiated unity, "all one consciousness," or field-identity without sovereign distinction.
+3. **Blob-consciousness** — the individual dissolves into undifferentiated sameness, "all one consciousness," or field-identity without sovereign distinction.
 4. **Authority inheritance** — sovereignty transfers acclivously to state, platform, institution, expert class, avatar figure, blueprint regime, or managed future-human template.

 These routes may appear opposed.